leros-dev/leros-dev.github.io/README.md

 Instructions are 16 bits wide.
-The higher byte is used to encode the instruction, the lower byte contains either an immediate value, a register number, or a branch offset.
+The higher byte is used to encode the instruction, the lower byte contains either an immediate value, a register number, or a branch offset (part of the branch offset uses also bits in the upper byte).

 ```
 +--------+--------+